The Bounded L2 Curvature Conjecture: Strategy of the proof of theorem

 \begin{proof} The only challenge here is to prove the existence of the desired connection $\A$, all other estimates follow trivially from our initial bounds and the local existence theorem above, for sufficiently small $T^*$.
 More precisely we need to exhibit a frame $e_1, e_2, e_3$ such that, together with $e_0=T$, we obtain a connection $\A$ satisfying our Coulomb type gauge on the slice $\Si_t$.
 To achieve this we start on $\Si_0$ with the orthonormal frame $e_1, e_2, e_3$, discussed in section \ref{initial.slice}\footnote{ such that the corresponding connection $\A$ verify the Coulomb gauge condition \eqref{eq:YM18} and the estimates of proposition \ref{lemma:initialslice}} and transport it to an orthonormal frame on $\Si_t$, $0\le t\le T^*$, according to the equation, \beaa \D_T(\tilde{e}_j)=0 , \qquad \tilde{e}_j(0)=e_j,\quad j=1, 2, 3. \eeaa Differentiating, we obtain schematically the following transport equation for $\tilde{A}$:

 We can then rely on the estimates of the local existence theorem, for sufficiently small $T^*$, to derive $L^\infty_{[0, T^*]}L^2(\Si_t)$ bounds for $\tilde{A}$, $\prb\tilde{A}$ and $\prb^2\tilde{A}$.
-Since all the bounds for $\tilde{A}$ and $R$ are controlled from the initial data, for small $T^*$ (thus proportional to $\ep$), we are in a position to apply Uhlenbeck's lemma \ref{lemma:uhlenbeck} on $\Si_t$ to produce the desired connection $A$.
+Since all the bounds for $\tilde{A}$ and $R$ are controlled from the initial data, for small $T^*$ (thus proportional to $\ep$), we are in a position to apply\footnote{Strictly speaking Uhlenbeck's lemma takes care of the purely spatial part of $A$; one needs to also use the constraint equation for $k$ to derive \eqref{eq:YM19}.} Uhlenbeck's lemma \ref{lemma:uhlenbeck} on $\Si_t$ to produce the desired connection $A$.
 Furthermore, differentiating \eqref{gauge2} twice with respect to $\D_T$, and applying standard elliptic estimates, we finally obtain the fact that $A$, $\prb A$ and $\prb^2A$ are also controlled in $L^\infty_{[0, T_*]}L^2(\Si_t)$ in conformity with our bootstrap assumptions. \end{proof}